tsx-cloud/moria-docker-arm/README.md

 | ------------------------ | ------ |
 | 7777                | UDP  |

-In order for other to connect to your server you will most likely need to configure port forwarding on your router.
+In order for others to connect to your server you will most likely need to configure port forwarding on your router.

 ## Volumes